ConservationInternational/trends.earth/docs/source/for_developers/development.rst

     those tags to github by running `invoke set-tag -m`
   - Ensure that all new versionsa and tags are pushed to github
   - Publish release on QGIS repository
-  - Publish on github with - Run `invoke set-version -v X.Y.Z -m --tag` (where X.Y.Z is the new version)
+  - Publish on github with - Run `invoke release-github'